-When ALL necessary paperwork is completed and returned in totality, along with appropriate payment, your student(s) will be registered for Summer Care!
+When ALL necessary paperwork is completed and returned in totality your student(s) will be registered for Summer Care!
 If something is missing, your spot is not guaranteed until the missing information is turned in.
 Only take a packet if you are sure you will register for Summer Care.
 Not sure?
-Please take the time to review Summer Care information by reading 1) this website page, 2) the Summer Care FAQs posters at each of the 3 School-year Care sites or 3) our Program Director's Summer Care letter sent home with all School District 145 elementary school families.
-If you still have additional questions, our Program Director, Krystal Rash, welcomes your phone call!
-Reach her directly at 402-432-1381.
+Please take the time to review Summer Care information by reading 1) this website page, 2) the Summer Care FAQs posters at each of the 3 School-year Care sites or 3) our Program Director's Summer Care letter to be sent home with all School District 145 elementary school families.
+If you still have additional questions, our Program Director, Jen Shakespeare, welcomes your phone call!
+Reach her directly at 402-484-1122.

 VDP Summer Care operates 12 full weeks during the school-year break.
 Each of those weeks has a theme that dictates off-site field trips, visiting experts, literature, and overall focus in planning.
-Themes and schedules will be set early 2018.
-Check back for a list of themes soon!
+Check back soon for 2019 themes!

 Summer Off-site Field Trips